BlazBulic/DP-Project-NeLo-Mapper/README.md

 python b_visualize_obj.py data/plane/test_meshes/plane.obj
 ```

-For visual guidance check out the
+For additional information check out the supplemental video: `Supplemental_video.mp4` and the projects report: `Project_Report.pdf`.

 If you have any questions, please feel free to contact me at bb53717@student.uni-lj.si